It can happen. You find a work at home job, but for one reason or another, things don’t work out. You get fired from your work at home job. Now what?

 You’ll do best if you cut out unnecessary expenditures, so what money you do have lasts as long as possible.
 You don’t want any trouble if the job hunt takes longer than you thought it would.

-Think About Potential References
+Contact Potential References

 Think About Why You Were Fired

 Don’t focus on this right away.
 Give it a couple days first, then think about why you were fired?
-Was it something you did, or completely out of your control.
+Was it something you did, or completely out of your control?
 Be honest with yourself.
 This is something you should learn from.

 Think About What New Kind Of Work You’d Like